duplaja/aws-polly-long/README.md

 ## Requirements
 - Latest Version AWS CLI installed, with credentials set
-- AWS Credentials need Polly at a minimu, SNS if you want text alert when done
+- AWS Credentials need Polly at a minimum, SNS if you want text alert when done
 - Python
+- mid3v2, from python-mutagen, for tagging (sudo apt-get install python-mutagen )
 - Text to convert in a single file in UTF-8 format